mintuchel/lazy-rabbit/README.md

 ## Roadmap

-- [ ] Migrate codebase to TypeScript
+- [x] Migrate codebase to TypeScript
-- [ ] Automatically re-connect, re-subscribe, or retry publishing
+- [ ] Automatic re-connect, re-subscribe, and re-publishing
 - [ ] Add retry mechanism for message consumption
 - [x] Support x-dead-letter-exchange advanced option when publishing to exchange
 - [ ] Error Handling (think this will take long since amqp doesnt support error codes. they are emitting errors by pure string...)